 Mining companies often aim to have installations up and running as quickly as possible in order to benefit from exposure to high commodity prices.
 When Detour was establishing a mine in Northern Ontario, Canada, the company realized that having multiple contractors each with their own equipment would increase costs and reduce on-site efficiency.
 To remedy this, and to ensure the company’s goldmine would open on time, Mammoet was contacted to take charge of all heavy lifting work.
 Mammoet supplied all the cranes required for the mine’s construction, carrying out jobs for the range of contractors on site and ensuring the highest safety standards and optimal utilization of equipment.

 Efficiency and safety

-Mammoet has the largest and most modern fleet of lifting and transportation equipment in the world.
-This fleet is subject to stringent maintenance programs, safeguarding its reliability and safety.
-Mammoet’s operators and project managers have deep expertise in a variety of construction projects all around the world.
-They have been trained to work according to the strictest safety standards with an extensive understanding of complex, multi-party construction projects.
-This is demonstrated in Mammoet’s site-wide construction services that optimize utilization of all lifting and transport equipment, increase safety and ensure productivity of the plant on or ahead of schedule.
+Mammoet has the largest and most modern fleet of heavy lifting and transport equipment in the world.
+The fleet is subject to stringent maintenance programs, ensuring its reliability and safety.
+But it is not only our equipment that optimizes the execution of a site-wide construction approach.
+Mammoet’s operators and project managers have extensive global experience, gained from a wide variety of construction projects.
+Our professionals have been trained to work according to the strictest standards with an extensive understanding of complex, multi-party construction projects.